ZakariaGuemghor/portfolio-risk-dashboard-app/README.md

 ## 🚀 Live Demo

 This application is deployed and publicly accessible via Streamlit Community Cloud.
-Click the link below to launch and interact with the dashboard directly in your browser — no installation required.
+Click the link below to launch and interact with the dashboard directly in your browser.

 **[➡️ Launch the Portfolio Risk Dashboard App](https://portfolio-risk-dashboard-app-ugzlqfi5fb23ue66xg7wvb.streamlit.app/)**